apache/directory-fortress-core/README.md

   ```
   mvn -Ploadtest-fortress-adduser jmeter:jmeter -Dqualifier=A1 -Dverify=true -Dsleep=30 -Dou=uou1
   ```

-    * This test will add users.
-It uses runtime arguments to define behavior like:
+  * This test adds users.
+It uses runtime arguments to define behavior:
    -Dhostname=foo  <-- optional field useful for distributing the load across servers in a multi-master env, it will override what's in fortress.properties
    -Dqualifier=A1  <-- this is used to construct userid: hostname + qualifier + counter
    -Dverify=true   <-- will read after operation to verify success -Dsleep=30      <-- sleep this many millisecones after each op -Dou=uou1       <-- this is a required attribute on user entry and must exist in user ou tree prior to test

-    * All params but hostname can instead be set as properties in [add config](src/test/jmeter/ftAddUser.jmx) or [del config](src/test/jmeter/ftDelUser.jmx) files.
+  * All but hostname may also be set as properties in [add config](src/test/jmeter/ftAddUser.jmx) or [del config](src/test/jmeter/ftDelUser.jmx) files.

  G. Delete Users:
   ```
   mvn -Ploadtest-fortress-deluser jmeter:jmeter -Dqualifier=A1 -Dverify=true -Dsleep=30
   ```

   * Same properties as add except for 'ou', which is not used for delete ops

 ___________________________________________________________________________________
 ## SECTION 15.
 Instructions to encrypt LDAP passwords used in config files